Inquiry into children and young people on the Sex Offenders Register - is mandatory registration appropriate?

 (c) circumstances that may not warrant mandatory registration;

 (d) the approach employed by other jurisdictions; and

 (e) any other matters considered relevant by the Committee.

 Submissions will normally be made public and placed on the Parliament website by the Committee.
 You are required to keep your submission confidential until the Committee decides to publicly release it.

 You can ask the Committee to keep your submission confidential.
 Contact the Committee to discuss this before lodging your submission.

 Your submission will normally be protected by Parliamentary Privilege.

 Lodging your submission

-You may email your submission directly to the Committee by accessing the ‘Lodge your submission’ or ‘Email now’ buttons.
-Alternatively, you may post your submission to the address detailed on the right hand side of this page.
+You can send your submission directly to the Committee by accessing the ‘Lodge your submission’ button.
+You can email or post your submission to the address in the ‘Contact Details’ box of this page.
 Posted submissions should be marked attention to the Committee.

-Submissions must be received by the Committee by the closing date for receipt of submissions.
+Submissions must be received by the closing date for receipt of submissions.